 If you have the time they're able to show you many more sites so discuss the best tour for you with your Tuk Lovers guide before boarding.
 Or investigate and book online ahead of time.

 The main reason for taking the Tuk Lovers tour was for transportation to Pegoes Aqueduct.
 Construction began at the end of the 16th century and was completed in the early 17th century.
 Its purpose was to carry water to the Convent of Christ.
 We had the entire aqueduct to ourselves!
 (Which is exactly why we visited Tomar for our Lisbon day tour besides Sintra choice – it was crowd-free!)

 It was incredible we had free reign and access to the aqueduct, a national monument and treasure in Portugal.
 We were even able to stand in the aqueduct's path water used to travel through.
 The aqueduct ends six kilometers away, in the Mata Nacional dos Sete Montes, the garden discussed earlier in this post.

 Explore the Town of Tomar

 The town itself, in and around the Praca de Republica and then some, is quaint and attractive.
 It's a fun area to walk around, shop, grab a coffee or beer, and people watch.
 You can simply walk east from Praca de Republica via Rua de Serpa Pinto (an easy street to find) towards the water and get a great feel for the town.

 Walk Along the Nabao River

 This river runs through Tomar and has beautiful promenades and foot bridges to walk along and over.
 Its scenery changes a little as you walk along it, from architecture to parks and grand views.

-*Note that one of the most popular times to travel to Tomar is for their Festa dos Tabuleiros, or Festival of the Trays, which occurs every four years in July.
-The next will be in July of 2019, and the next should be in 2023.
+One of the most popular times to travel to Tomar is for their Festa dos Tabuleiros, or Festival of the Trays, which occurs every four years in July.
+One happened in July of 2019, and the next should be in 2023.
 The whole town is covered in vibrant flowers and floral decorations.
 It attracts people from all over the world just like Fallas Festival in Valencia, Spain.

 Traveling to Portugal and Spain?
 Also check out: